| print view | expand content | forums | guestbook | disable ads | Contribute / Submit |

 Empty tab is a funny idea

-I want to open a tab by either hitting Ctrl+N or File > New Tab.
-That's how Maxthon and Firefox (Ctrl+T) works.
+I want to open a tab by either hitting Ctrl+T, Ctrl+N or File > New Tab.
+That's how Maxthon and Firefox works.
 And I like that idea.
+Having an empty tab on the far right takes up space and gives a visual misunderstanding to me that there is an unattended tab.

 Microsoft could have at least set this as an option.